RPiDisco/omxplayercamview.service-raspbian-lite/README.md

-omxplayercamviewsvc-raspbian-lite is a raspbian-lite fork(respin) from RPI-Distro/pi-gen, and rebuilt from stage2 with omxplayercamview.service installed.
+omxplayercamviewsvc-raspbian-lite is a raspbian-lite fork(respin) of the git project RPI-Distro/pi-gen, rebuilt from stage2 with omxplayercamview.service installed.